 How to find value odds

 How to be a profitable punter?
 Anyone who made at least a few bets in his life asked this question to himself.
 The answer is pretty simple: you need to beat a bookmaker.
 And to do it, you have to be sharper than bookie.
 Or in short, you have to be a better bookmaker than bookmaker himself.
 It sounds strange, but it is what it is.
+Betting is about probabilities.
+If you assess the probability of some event more accurate than a house, then you will get and an edge calling value.
+So, it all comes to finding or assessing the value odds.

 What are value odds